Kronuz/TextMarker/README.md

 # 🖍 Text Marker (Highlighter)

-This plugin highlights words with different colors in Sublime Text.
+This Sublime Text plugin allows temporarily and persistently marking all occurrences of selected words in a color; multiple marked selections can be added simultaneously, each marking the selections with different colors.

+Optionally (enabled by default) it also highlights all copies of a word that currently has the insertion cursor upon it or which is currently selected.

 Simply use <kbd>Alt</kbd>+<kbd>Space</kbd> to mark selected text.